What are Disney's 'Room Checks'?

 In short, no.

-Obviously, there can be times when you may not be ready for a cast member to enter the room.
+There can be times when you may not be ready for a cast member to enter the room.
 Cast members will always knock first.
 If you don’t respond then they will enter the room.
 Should you be in the shower or just waking up from a nap, asking them to wait a couple of minutes to allow you time to be suitably dressed will not be an issue.
 However, if you consistently refuse entry law enforcement may be called to gain entry.
-Though this should be rare, as after all you are at Disney to enjoy the parks and facilities, not sit in a hotel room refusing to answer the door so there will always be a time that they can complete the room check, even if you aren’t aware.
+This should be rare, as after all you are at Disney to enjoy the parks and facilities, not sit in a hotel room refusing to answer the door so there will always be a time that they can complete the room check, even if you aren’t aware.

 Our experiences with room checks

 We’ve been present in the room on two occasions for room checks.
-Our first experience at Saratoga Springs was the day after check in.
+Our first experience at Saratoga Springs was the day after check-in.
 We were having a late morning, when there was a knock at the door and a cast member asked to check the room and empty the rubbish.
-As we’d only been in the room for about 16 hours in total there wasn’t a lot of rubbish (even we aren’t that messy!), but the cast member just looked in each room then carried on down the hall.
+As we’d only been in the room for about 16 hours in total there wasn’t a lot of rubbish (even we aren’t that messy!), but the cast member just looked in each room and then carried on down the hall.

 Originally posted: